kevinash/kevinash.github.io/products/products.md

 # Products

-Kevin Ashley Labs developed fantastic products that millions of users enjoy.
-Some of these products are even installed in the museums (for example [AI Kiosk](https://livebookai.com/post/kiosk) for Computer History Museum in Silicon Valley).
-Kevin Ashley Labs developed all types of products: from artificial intelligence systems like [Ask AI](https://askainow.com), [Livebook AI](https://livebookai.com), to games and fitness and sports apps like Active Fitness and Winter Sports.
+Kevin Ashley Labs developed products enjoyed by millions of users.
+Some are even installed in the museums (for example [AI Kiosk](https://livebookai.com/post/kiosk) for Computer History Museum in Silicon Valley).

 ## Ask AI